byeongminnam/southlands_wiki/content/Southlands/A Brief History of the Southlands.md

 Ten years later, the dragons struck once more, destroying the great dam at Khazephon and flooding the city.
 The last king of Ishadia perished in the deluge.
 ### Rise of the Arcane Wasting
 Roughly 110 years ago, a disease known as the arcane wasting (see below) spread like quicksilver through the kingdom of Morreg and the ramag of Black Lotus Mesa, passing from one mage to another.
 Those affected began suffering from forgetfulness before their minds deteriorated and ultimately wasted away.
 The Morregi accused the serpent scholars of Lignas of creating the disease at first, but the blame lay with the sorcerers of Xangui-Xa who had created the white apes 2,000 years earlier.
 The priests of Morreg eventually got the disease under control, but not until thousands had succumbed.
 The ramag took drastic action to protect the rest of Ramagani, closing the portals to the district of their city that lies on Black Lotus Mesa, thus abandoning their kin to their fate.
-### Arcane Wasting

-> When the bodily fluid of a creature infected with arcane wasting touches a humanoid or when an infected creature casts a spell that affects a humanoid (directly or indirectly), that creature must succeed on a DC 15 Constitution saving throw or also become infected with the disease.
-> Beginning 1d6 days after a creature becomes infected, the creature must make a DC 15 Constitution saving throw after finishing a long rest.
-On a failed save, the victim loses 1d3 Intelligence and 1d3 Wisdom.
-Lost Intelligence and Wisdom can’t be recovered while the disease persists.
-On a successful save, nothing happens; the disease is cured when the victim makes two consecutive successful saving throws.
-> Once the disease is cured, lost Intelligence and Wisdom can be restored by greater restoration or comparable magic.
-The disease is also cured by lesser restoration if the caster makes a successful DC 15 check using the caster’s spellcasting ability.
 ### The Last Hundred Years

 At the turn of the century, Vaghamesh Drustani Arenja became the Saffron Rajah of Kesara.
 Sixteen years later, the ancient dragon Fanarash declared the mountains near Sudvall his personal domain.
 To avoid potential bloodshed, Sudvall promptly signed a nonaggression pact with Fanarash.